renpy/renpy/sphinx/source/gui.rst

 .. var:: gui.idle_small_color = '#404040'

-    The color used for the text of small buttons when not selected.
+    The color used for small text (like the dates of save slots) when not selected.
     This color often needs to be a bit lighter or darker than idle_color to compensate for the smaller size of the font.

 .. var:: gui.hover_color = '#3284d6'